a. About Us

 To be a platform for training professional teams who can write quality scientific papers, grant applications, and who can disciple others.

 c.
 Events & Opportunities

-A new academic year begins, in which, as faithful believers, we not only feel the responsibility to deliver quality teaching and research (in an increasingly hostile Gospel context) but also the mission to make disciples both among students and faculty.
+A new academic year has begun, in which, as faithful believers, we not only feel the responsibility to deliver quality teaching and research (in an increasingly hostile Gospel context) but also the mission to make disciples both among students and faculty.

 The good news is that there are at least 180 evangelical academics in Romania who have embraced this vision.
 Perhaps you remember the joy and encouragement of being together before the pandemic.
 Now, we are thrilled to announce the start of registrations for a new national conference (including the diaspora of Romanian academics)!

 We all need encouragement.
 Even as academics, we sometimes need not only study time but also deep spiritual conversations and prayer.
 This gathering aims to create such a community.
 J.R.R.
 Tolkien confessed that he would not have completed his masterpiece ‘The Lord of the Rings’ or even offered it for publication if it hadn’t been for the encouragement of his friend, C.S.
 Lewis.
 None of us can reach our potential without friends in faith brought by God at the right time in our lives.